BibleStudyFellowshipCN/BSFApp/README.md

 8) Now you can edit the source files on your PC, once you save it, the device will automatically update

-* Build a standalone app:
+Build a standalone app:
 https://docs.expo.io/versions/v15.0.0/guides/building-standalone-apps.html

-This stuff is still in beta, so it¡¯s good to join the slack group here; the developers are prettyresponsive, even on weekends. https://expo-developers.slack.com/messages
+This stuff is still in beta, so it's good to join the slack group here; the developers are prettyresponsive, even on weekends. https://expo-developers.slack.com/messages